en

 Products

-Product categoriesOTTOSEAL® sealantsOTTOCOLL® adhesivesOTTOFLEX® system compound sealingOTTOPUR PU foamsSmoothing agentsAdditional productsPrimers / cleanersGunsProcessing tools / accessoriesTapes / back-up foam rods
+Product categoriesOTTOSEAL® sealantsOTTOCOLL® adhesivesOTTOFLEX® system compound sealingOTTOPUR PU foamsSmoothing agentsAdditional productsPrimers / CleanersGunsProcessing tools / AccessoriesNozzles / Static mixing nozzlesTapes / Back-up foam rods

 ConsultationUsage calculatorColour recommendationsPrimer tableOTTO AppApplication consultationFAQ